mulatta/semanticscholar/.github/CONTRIBUTING.md

 ### Recording API Calls

-This project uses a [modified version](https://github.com/danielnsilva/vcrpy) of [VCR.py](https://github.com/kevin1024/vcrpy), a library designed to record HTTP interactions and replay them during tests, eliminating the need to make actual HTTP requests repeatedly.
+This project uses [VCR.py](https://github.com/kevin1024/vcrpy), a library designed to record HTTP interactions and replay them during tests, eliminating the need to make actual HTTP requests repeatedly.

 When adding new tests, the first run will record the interactions and save them as a new file in the `tests/data` directory.

-The modification ensures that **unused recorded interactions are removed** during the test run.
-This helps to maintain clean and relevant recorded data, avoiding the accumulation of outdated or unnecessary interactions over time.

 ### Code coverage